QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/02-Modify-Shapes.md

 #### Blending Mask

 Blending Masks are more useful because they provide extra flexibility.
-To create a blending mask, two different nodes are connected to a @Combine node.
-The mask will blend the two terrains as defined by the mask.
-Brighter areas defined by the mask become terrain A; darker areas become terrain B. The added advantage with the @Combine node is that, instead of simply blending the two terrains, you can use one of several different blend modes, such as Add, Subtract, Max, etc.
+To create a blending mask, 2 different nodes are connected to a @Combine node.
+The mask will blend the 2 terrains as defined by the mask.
+Brighter areas defined by the mask become terrain A; darker areas become terrain B. The added advantage with the @Combine node is that, instead of simply blending the 2 terrains, you can use one of several different blend modes, such as Add, Subtract, Max, etc.

 While the @Mask node is useful here too, you will probably use Data Maps, such as @Slope or @Height, more often.